mtumilowicz/scrum-notes/README.md

 * sole person responsible for managing the Product Backlog
     * PO may have the Development Team do it, but remains accountable
     * clearly expressing Product Backlog items
-    * assign priorities to items
+    * assigning priorities to items
-    * ensure that PB is visible, transparent, and clear to all
+    * ensuring that PB is visible, transparent, and clear to all
     * ensuring the Development Team understands items

 ### The Development Team